The Last Valley (film): Box office

+Caine later said: "I knew pretty well as soon as we finished filming that it wasn't going to work at the box office."
 The film was one of the most popular movies at the British box office in 1971.
 However, it was an expensive failure overall.
-It earned rentals of $380,000 in North America and $900,000 in other countries, recording an overall loss of $7,185,000.
+It earned rentals of $380,000 in North America and $900,000 in other countries; after deducting distribution costs it recorded an overall loss of $7,185,000.

+Caine later wrote in his memoirs, "I liked this film very much but it was not a success, due mainly I think to problems of timing.
+We were in the midst of the Vietnam War, and here was a story about the Hundred Year War in Germany, set in the Middle Ages."

 Critical

 The Monthly Film Bulletin called it "unexpectedly terse, elegant and intelligent."

+Art Murphy of Variety said it was "disappointing" and faced "an uphill fight for domestic general audience attention".
+The Evening Standard called it "an excellent advertisement for the Tyrolean Tourist Board."

-With its setting in the Thirty Years' War, it covered a period never previously depicted on film (apart from 1933's Queen Christina).
+With its setting in the Thirty Years' War, it dealt with a historical period seldom depicted on film.
 In this light, George MacDonald Fraser wrote in 1988, "The plot left me bewildered - in fact the whole bloody business is probably an excellent microcosm of the Thirty Years' War, with no clear picture of what is happening and half the cast ending up dead to no purpose.
 To that extent, it must be rated a successful film. ...
 As a drama, The Last Valley is not remarkable; as a reminder of what happened in Central Europe, 1618-48, and shaped the future of Germany, it reads an interesting lesson."
 Fraser says of the stars, "Michael Caine ... gives one of his best performances as the hard-bitten mercenary captain, nicely complemented by Omar Sharif as the personification of reason."

+Caine called it "the most disappointing picture I ever made.
+Disappointing not from the finished picture, but the reaction to it.
+It is a performance of which I’m particularly proud, one of the best performances I ever gave, as a matter of fact.
+For a start, it was anti-religious war at the time of Northern Ireland.
+I did the film to show what I felt about all the religions.
+But it meant absolutely nothing to the public, the critics were extremely unkind, and it was a terrible thing for me because everybody was sure it would be a big hit — and so was I."